edoleske/py-verizon-connect-api/README.md

 # Verizon Connect API
-This module handles authentication and data-fetching with the Verizon Connect API v1.
+This package is a python client for the Verizon Connect API v1, which handles authentication and data-fetching.
 Currently, Verizon Connect uses the "Basic" HTTP authentication scheme, which requires a username and password.
 Use of the API will require registration of an app in their Developer Portal.